Information & Applications » NTA » Nonstandard Testing Accommodation

 Applicants must file fully completed NTA forms and supporting documents simultaneously with any paper portion of their applications.
 Any diagnosis or injury occurring after the final late filing deadline will NOT be accommodated in Nonstandard Testing under any circumstances.
 The forms and fees of those applicants will be carried forward to the next examination when proper and complete verification of accommodations requests can be made.
 All requests for nonstandard testing accommodations are submitted to an independent consulting expert of the Board for review and recommendation.
 After the final late filing deadline, there is simply not sufficient time for applicants to file proper NTA requests, to request and submit all of the proper forms from providers, employers and educational institutions, for the Board’s consulting experts to review all documentation and make recommendations, and then for the Board to make necessary arrangements for administering the exam with appropriate nonstandard testing accommodations.

 Accordingly, applicants can obtain NTA forms and instructions at any time by visiting the information & applications page.
 The forms and instructions are also available with examination application forms during periods of time that bar examination registration is open.

-An administrative accommodation provides a courtesy arrangement for applicants with certain health-related issues in standard test rooms following the standard testing schedule.
-Applicants can obtain administrative accommodation information and request the form at any time by visiting the information & applications page.
-The forms and instructions are also available with examination forms during periods of time that bar examination registration is open.
+Bar exam applicants seeking an Administrative Accommodation at the exam must now fill out an Administrative Accommodation Request Form.
+An Administrative Accommodation (AA) provides a courtesy arrangement for applicants with certain health-related issues in standard test rooms following the standard testing schedule.★ The forms and instructions are also available with examination forms during periods of time that bar examination registration is open.
 This form with medical documentation must be received by our office no later than February 1 for a February exam, and no later than July 1 for a July exam.
-Exception: Form and medical documentation must be received no later than August 1 for the September 2020 exam.